ThomasDre/Tamagochi-Funding/contract/README.md

 The biggest problem was actually to find an idea, that is "doable" and makes sense.
 Except for that no particular problems besides some minor problems that occured sometimes (delegatecall was not wokring as expected but this is not needed in this version anyhow, etc)
 Time was an issue, especially for the UI part, as the progress was not as fast as expected

+Frontend work underestiated, ran out of time and totally unfinished!

 Further Notes: